Ruth Deech, Baroness Deech: Early life, family and education

 Born in Clapham, London, Deech is the daughter of a historian and journalist, Josef Fraenkel who was born in 1903 in Ustrzyki Dolne in south-east Poland.
 She states that she comes from a "very culturally Jewish family".
 Her father "was born in Poland and fled, first to Vienna and then Prague, from the Nazis".
 He arrived in Britain on 3 September 1939, the day the Allies declared war on Germany.
-Documents show that he travelled first from Poland to Nazi Germany (Vienna, Prague) and arrived in Great Britain on 3 September 1939.
+Documents show that he travelled first from Poland to Nazi Germany (Vienna, Prague) and then arrived in Great Britain.
 Several other members of their family were murdered in Nazi concentration camps during World War II.
 Her first cousin is Maurice Frankel, Director of the UK Campaign for Freedom of Information.

 She was educated at Christ's Hospital school, when the girls part of the school was located in Hertford.
 She graduated from St Anne's College, Oxford with a first in Law in 1965.